-Driving a car hard combined with short start stop journeys will increase the wear and tear on injectors.
-Letting the engine cool down before shutting it off will increase the lifespan of the injectors.
-This will also benefit the rest of the engine too.
-A well kept fuel injection system will keep your car going for years
+Driving a car hard, combined with short start stop journeys, will increase the wear and tear on injectors.
+Letting the engine cool down, before shutting it off, will increase the lifespan of the injectors.
+This will also, benefit the rest of the engine too.
+As a result, a well kept fuel injection system, will keep your car going for years.

 If the O-ring fitted to the injector is the problem; then replacing this O-ring will usually fix the leak.
 If the injector body; nozzle or internal components are cracked; then a new or refurbished injector is your only option.

-Replacement fuel injector seals and washers are cheap and fairly easy to install.
-This can often fix the problem; and if you are handy with a wrench it’s not that difficult to do.
+Replacement fuel injector seals and washers are cheap and are, fairly easy to install.
+This can often fix the problem, and if you are handy with a wrench, it’s not that difficult to do.

-It is fairly inexpensive to have your car injectors cleaned and overhauled by a professional.
+It is fairly inexpensive to have your car injectors cleaned and overhauled, by a professional.
 This involves inspection and cleaning of the injector.
-It is recommended that you should get them cleaned at regular intervals; to help prevent problems down the road.
+That’s why, it is recommended that you should get them cleaned at regular intervals; to help prevent problems down the road.

-It can also be a good idea to run a fuel system cleaner; through your car a couple of times a year.
-This will help to keep injectors, fuel pumps and fuel lines clean and clear of carbon build ups.
-It will also increase the service intervals of the injectors.
+It can also be a good idea to run a fuel system cleaner through your engine; a couple of times a year.
+This will help to keep injectors, fuel pumps and fuel lines clean and clear of, carbon build ups.
+It will also, increase the service intervals of the injectors.

-So, Fuel injectors do not last forever; but you can take steps in preserving their lifespan for as long as possible.
-Also, Fuel injectors are a very important component of modern vehicles.
-Not only do they deliver fuel to a car’s engine for combustion with oxygen; but also they do so in a manner that enables the engine to use the gasoline as efficiently as possible.
+So, fuel injectors do not last forever.
+But, you can take steps in preserving their lifespan, for as long as possible.
+Also, fuel injectors are, a very important component of modern vehicles.
+Not only do they deliver fuel to a car’s engine, but they do so in a manner that is; efficient as possible.

 This not only gives vehicles better gas mileage; but it also cuts down on the pollution that they emit in comparison to older technologies.
 When something goes wrong with this sophisticated technology; it can feel intimidating for many car owners; leading them to often take their vehicles for a professional diagnosis.